 Turbowheel is a brand created by the electric scooter retailer Ewheels.
 They have 4 different Turbowheel electric scooter models available: Turbowheel Dart, Pacer, Lightning, and Phaeton.
 All these cater to different user types ranging from casual/beginners(Dart) all the way up to extreme speedsters(Phaeton) and everyone in between.

-Here we will compare all the Turbowheel models them side-by-side.
+Here we will compare all the Turbowheel models side-by-side.
 Not to determine which one is the best of the 4.
-No, the purpose of this reviewing comparison is so that you can find which one might fit your needs the best.
+No, they’re all great and the purpose of this comparison is so that you can find which one might fit you the best.

 These scooters are considered mid- to high-end and have far greater performance than the standard models from Ninebot/Segway and Xiaomi that you usually see roaming the city streets.